Neighbors see Christmas tree ablaze in Minnesota trailer home,...

-Neighbors see Christmas tree ablaze in Minnesota trailer home, but it's not known if anyone inside
+Neighbors see Christmas tree ablaze in Minnesota trailer home, where occupant dies

 BARROWS, Minn. -- Trevor Warner and Katie Ruesken watched Monday night as a Christmas tree inside their neighbor’s home went up in flames.